PE & Sports Premium

 - positively impact and increase pupils’ PE and sport participation and attainment

-What impact does the Sports Premium funding have?
+What impact does the PE & Sports Premium funding have?

 The impact on pupils of the additional PE and Sport funding is measured at the end of each academic year.
 Schools must use the premium to secure improvements in the following 5 indicators: